webplatform/docs-wpd/Community/Meetings/General/index.md

 ** Global nav project
 ** Beginners guide to web dev
 ** Populating news email list with [[WPD:Projects/Communications/Universities|university contacts]]
+*** Fellowships, interships, mentoring programs for students
+*** Please gather university contacts to add to an announce email list
 * Anything blocking you from creating great content?
 * Any new or notable content to promote?